Advertisement

 5. Leafy Greens like spinach provide iron, folate, and antioxidants for blood health.

-7. Protein-Rich Meats & Fish contribute amino acids that repair body tissues and support hormone balance).
+7. Protein-rich meats & Fish contribute amino acids that repair body tissues and support hormone balance.

 Note: The information provided in this blog post is for educational purposes only and is not intended as medical advice.
 Always consult with a healthcare professional before making significant changes to your diet.